mcclory/django-dynamic-storages/README.md

 `DynamicStorageFileField` and `DynamicStorageImageField` are extensions each of the built-in Django [`FileField`](https://docs.djangoproject.com/en/3.1/ref/models/fields/#filefield) and [`ImageField`](https://docs.djangoproject.com/en/3.1/ref/models/fields/#integerfield) which utilizes the storage backends provided by [django-storages](https://django-storages.readthedocs.io/en/latest/).
 Rather than setting the `storage` kwarg at the field level, we're using a kwarg we named `storage_instance_callable` to manage the callable function workflow for determining the backend to use.
 This is, primarily, due to Django 3.0 allowing a callable to be passed in for the `storage` kwarg, however it does not pass the callable function any context - we simply sidestep that issue by using a different kwarg and then use that to set the storage value.

-Fpr the sake of providing an example, the following is a real-world usage of this process using a callable function which takes the model instance in as an argument.
+FOr the sake of providing an example, the following is a real-world usage of this process using a callable function which takes the model instance in as an argument.
 It identifies if a 'team' is attached to the instance and then finds the `TeamStorageTarget` (a separate model derived from `dynamic_storages.models.AbstractStorageTarget`)

 ```python
 def get_storage(instance):